hakeemadli/vue-js-shopping-cart/README.md

 # vue-js-shopping-cart
-use vue js and pinia store
+use vue js and pinia store with toastify-vue3